1 / 2

 • Time: 15–20 minutes

-The worksheet aligns with 3-LS4-3: Construct an argument with evidence that in a particular habitat some organisms can survive well, some survive less well, and some cannot survive at all.
-This worksheet focuses on the evidence portion of the standard by identifying specific traits that enable survival.
+This resource aligns directly with 3-LS4-3: "Construct an argument with evidence that in a particular habitat some organisms can survive well, some survive less well, and some cannot survive at all."
+By identifying specific traits, students gather the evidence needed to support claims about survival.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 The classification of animal characteristics into structural and behavioral categories is a fundamental step in developing biological literacy and ecological reasoning.
 According to Fisher & Frey (2014), the use of scaffolded practice tools like this chart helps students move from simple identification to the complex argumentation required by standards like 3-LS4-3.
-By evaluating eight distinct survival mechanisms—such as the structural talons of a hawk or the behavioral sun-basking of a lizard—students build the evidence-based mindset necessary for higher-order science inquiries.
+By evaluating 16 distinct survival mechanisms—such as the structural talons of a hawk or the behavioral sun-basking of a lizard—students build the evidence-based mindset necessary for higher-order science inquiries.
 Research indicates that clear categorical definitions combined with immediate application tasks significantly improve long-term retention of scientific vocabulary and concepts.
 This worksheet serves as a reliable classroom artifact for documenting student progress toward mastery in the life sciences, providing the data needed for IEP progress notes or district-level curriculum reporting while ensuring that students remain engaged with real-world biological examples.